TexasInstruments/edgeai-tidl-tools/docs/supported_ops_rts_versions.md

 # Supported Operators & Runtimes

-TIDL-RT supports acceleration of the operators listed below and any unsupported operator will execute on cortex-A Core as part of the corresponding  open source run time (ONNX-RT, TFLite-RT and NEO AI DLR)
+TIDL-RT supports acceleration of the operators listed below and any unsupported operator will execute on cortex-A Core as part of the corresponding  open source run time (ONNX-RT, TFLite-RT and Apache TVM)

 <center>